Black Garlic Noodles – Umami blast

 The result of my first impression of the garlic can be of good or bad news.
 It’s bad because for aged food freaks like me, the garlic was much more mild than I had expected.
 The good, actually great, news is that the black garlic will be very, very appealing to the majority of the normal population that don’t thrive off of uber-ripe foods.

-I won’t get into the history and description of the black garlic because Jaden has a great write up about it HERE, as well as some great reader feedback about it’s “superfood” benefits.
+I won’t get into the history and description of the black garlic because here’s a great write up What is Black Garlic, as well as some great reader feedback about it’s “superfood” benefits.
 But what I will delve into is how impressed I was at the flavor of each individual morsel of aged, umami blasted black garlic clove.

 If you love umami laden foods, this black garlic is for you.
 Soft, chewy, slightly sticky, savory and flavorful heads of black garlic can bring some new levels of umami flavor and garlic depth to your cooking.
 I wanted to take a twist off a popular Asian garlic noodle dish and use the black garlic in place of fresh garlic.
-Always a curious and hungry cat, I wanted to taste the black garlic in a starch preparation, to see how the garlic would hold up to a big plate of heavy noodles.
+Thus, I created this Black Garlic Noodles Recipe.

 With caution, I tested just two cloves of the black garlic with about one cup of cooked noodles.
 One clove was smashed, then infused in a bit of oil and the other clove was sliced thin, then fried up in a pan with a bit of oil.
 I noticed that on both occasions, the flavor of the black garlic was just as flavorful as when I ate it straight from the clove.
 But then tasted the oil itself, after the black garlic was prepared in it, and was disappointed that the oil didn’t really pick up any of the aged, umami rich, black garlic flavors.